Former Boeing CEO Muilenburg heads $200M ‘blank check’ venture

 There’s also President Donald Trump’s former National Security Advisor, H.R.
 McMaster, and Chris Cassidy, a U.S. Navy SEAL and former NASA Chief Astronaut.

-New Vista directors include former FAA Administrator Marion Blakey; the current chair of the U.S. Chamber of Commerce, Christopher Lofgren; and a former Vice Chief of Staff of the Air Force, General Stephen Wilson.
+New Vista directors include former FAA Administrator Marion Blakey; the current chairman of the U.S. Chamber of Commerce, Christopher Lofgren; and General Stephen Wilson, a former vice chief of staff of the Air Force,.

 Muilenburg has also brought in some talent from Boeing, including the company’s former Chief Technology Officer John Tracy and Anne Toulouse, who retired last year as head of communications.